We Counted Over a Half a Million Shorebirds!

 At a Glance

-Requirements: Work will be in and around wet areas, requiring walking over uneven surfaces (please contact us if you have questions about accessibility and potential accommodations).
+Physical Requirements: Work will be in and around wet areas, requiring walking over uneven or muddy surfaces (please contact us if you have questions about accessibility and potential accommodations).
 Also required is an ability or willingness to learn how to identify shorebirds by sight.

 Important Stories